grom358/drupal-procedural-to-object-oriented/slides.md

 * Unit testing and mocking to drive higher quality code and faster development

 Note: Today I am going to be talking about refactoring procedural code into object oriented code to improve quality and development and transition to drupal 8.
-Note: In doing so will cover some core drupal 8 design patterns and how we can leverage them in our own modules.
+In doing so will cover some core drupal 8 design patterns and how we can leverage them in our own modules.
-Note: Also touch on some important changes to drupal 8 that will affect porting of modules and tools to help assist in this process.
+Also touch on some important changes to drupal 8 that will affect porting of modules and tools to help assist in this process.

 ---